Women’s Reproductive Cancers Are Among The Most Deadly And Most Neglected. How Do We Fix This?

 Ovarian cancer is a difficult disease to tackle, as is evident from the statistics that surround it: Five years...

-Ovarian cancer causes are not well established, but we do know that certain risk factors make a woman more likely to develop the disease.
-For example, several genetic mutations (inherited or acquired over time) can contribute to its onset; we know the cancer starts in cells at the tail ends of the fallopian tubes or in the ovary itself; and cancer development? may be related to ovulation.
+Ovarian cancer causes are not well established, but we do know that certain risk factors make someone more likely to develop the disease.
+For example, several genetic mutations (inherited or acquired over time) can contribute to its onset; we know the cancer starts in cells at the tail ends of the fallopian tubes or in the ovary itself; and cancer development may be related to ovulation.

 Ovarian cancer risk factors include: